RobPerham/Noughts-and-Crosses/README.md

 # Noughts-and-Crosses
-I plaining to going create a Noughts & Crosses (tick tac toe)game with using html and css and javascrpit to help understand funtermeal of the Javascript which i am curnnely learning here but i need work real world practice of combinme in
+I planning to going create a Noughts & Crosses (tick tac toe)game with using html and css and javascrpit to help understand funtermeal of the Javascript which i am currently learning here but I need work real world practice of combinme in

- frist step is create the block code for the bacic website in VSC they have block code html5 which give quick start start promgraming but i need put in css and javascript in so every thing should link together
+ first step is create the block code for the Bacic website in VSC they have block code html5 which gives a quick start start promoting but I need put in css and javascript in so every thing should link together

- i need make the borad for the game it self whihc i going used the <table >
+ I need to make the borad for the game itself whihc i going used the <table >

 <body>
   <table>